Your Work at a Glance

 What the Numbers Mean

-Task Velocity is the ratio of tasks completed to tasks created over the past 30 days.
+Task Velocity is a trend, not a snapshot — the ratio of tasks completed to tasks created over the last 30 days.
 A score above 1.0x means you're clearing work faster than you're adding it.
 Below 1.0x, your backlog is growing.
-See Task Velocity: Your Productivity Pulse for a full explanation.
+See Task Velocity: Your Productivity Pulse for the full breakdown, including what each tier means.

 Free vs. Premium Access